CITB Training Assessor Drive

-If you have experience within the construction industry and are looking to become an Assessor, then you may want to keep reading.
+If you are looking to become a Construction Assessor, then you’ll want to keep reading.
 The Construction Industry Training Board (CITB) have recently announced they are funding a £600,000 programme to help people to become qualified on-site training Assessors.
 The idea behind this project is to increase the number of construction workers holding nationally recognised qualifications.

 Who Is This Designed For?